 - Most importantly: Take inventory!
 Knowing your assets is essential.
 Exit strategies often apply to critical business functions only.
-So it’s important to know what you have running in which cloud – an up to date cloud inventory is of great help.
+So it’s important to know what you have running in which cloud – an up-to-date cloud inventory is of great help.

 - Open-source infrastructure is key.
 Open-source infrastructure components like Kubernetes or OpenShift clusters or open-source databases can make a move between clouds much easier.
-The more proprietary services you use, the harder it will be to adapt your application to running in a new cloud environment.
+The more proprietary services you use, the harder it will be to adapt your application to run in a new cloud environment.

 - Go multi-cloud from the beginning.
 Contract negotiations between enterprises and cloud providers can take a while.
-It’s too late to start the process, when it’s actually time to move
+It’s too late to start the process when it’s actually time to move

 - Watch out for organizational lock-in.
 Even if from a technical perspective your application can easily be moved to a different cloud provider, there’s more to it.
 If you are running cloud applications at scale, setting up the corresponding cloud environments transferring permissions and configurations comes with massive complexity.
-Use a centralized governance system like mehscloud to keep your organizational structures independent from specific providers.
+Use a centralized governance system like meshcloud to keep your organizational structures independent from specific providers.